It’s probably not who, or what, you think

 I’m generally not.
-Excepting the previous point about making sure that government regulations are in place to protect my information, and corporate policies that similarly ensure my privacy – whether a legal requirement or not – I’m actually not that concerned about the information I’m certain is out there about me.
+Other than making sure government regulations are in place to protect my information, as well as corporate policies that similarly ensure my privacy (whether legally required or not), I’m not that concerned about the information I know is out there about me.

-One example might be the software engineer with little to no security experience placed in charge of the security of my data.
-All the good intentions in the world won’t make up for the inevitable oversight (which is probably more common than we suspect).
-Software developers and policy makers operate under a “features first, security later” approach that often pushes service development — and with it our personal information — beyond acceptable risk.
-Then, once a vulnerability is discovered, the hackers mentioned earlier swoop in to take advantage of the unintentional access to our information.
+One example might be the software engineer who, with little to no security experience, is put in charge of the security of my data.
+All the good intentions in the world won’t make up for his or her inevitable oversight (which is probably more common than we suspect).
+Software developers and policy makers operate under a “features first, security later” approach that often pushes service development — and with it, our personal information — beyond acceptable risk.
+Then, once a vulnerability is discovered, the hackers mentioned earlier swoop in to take advantage of the access to our information.

-The most important thing you can do to secure yourself against these types of oversights is to know who you’re dealing with and hold them responsible and accountable for the security of your information.
-Do business with companies that have a proven track record.
+The most important thing you can do to secure yourself against these types of oversights is to know who you’re dealing with and hold them accountable for the security of your information.
+Do business with companies with a proven track record.
 If you find you can’t — if you find you need the services of an unproven entity — be particularly wary of the information you choose to share.

 Friends and family, business contacts, and associates